-It's too soon to say for sure, but conspiracy fatigue may be setting in.
+W ASHINGTON-It's too soon to say for sure, but conspiracy fatigue may be setting in.

-The National Archives prepared for last Friday's release of a raft of new government documents relating to the assassination of John F. Kennedy by assembling enough research guides and security officers to handle a full-scale rush on the stacks.
+The National Archives prepared for Friday's release of a raft of new government documents relating to the assassination of President John F. Kennedy by assembling enough research guides and security officers to handle a full-scale rush on the stacks.
 But as the day wore on, the archivists often outnumbered the reporters and researchers who turned up to sift through the records.

-Awaiting them were 80 cardboard boxes of declassified records from FBI headquarters on Lee Harvey Oswald, along with four boxes of desk diaries and telephone records from Robert F. Kennedy's tenure as attorney general and five boxes of records from the mid-1970s Senate select committee that studied the intelligence community and its possible links to the Kennedy assassination.
+Awaiting them were 80 cardboard boxes of declassified FBI records on Lee Harvey Oswald, along with four boxes of desk diaries and telephone records from Robert F. Kennedy's tenure as attorney general and five boxes of records from the mid-1970s Senate Select Committee that studied the intelligence community and its possible links to President Kennedy's assassination.

-Researchers will not assimilate all the material for months or years, if ever, Archives officials who have paged through the documents released Friday say there is no stunning new fact that challenges the conclusion that Oswald, acting alone, shot the president on Nov.
+Researchers won't assimilate all the material for months or years, if ever.
+National Archives officials who have paged through the documents say there is no stunning new fact that challenges the conclusion that Oswald, acting alone, shot the President on Nov.
 22, 1963.

-Of course, there also appears to be nothing in the papers to dissuade those who believe Oswald had help, or was the tool of Cubans, the CIA, the mob, or some combination of the three.
-But the ocean of memos, documents and Teletypes offer tantalizing glimpses of the FBI at work, the concerns of top government officials in the days after the assassination, the personality and behavior of Oswald-and the endless collection of loose ends that have entangled conspiracy theorists ever since.
+Of course, there also appears to be nothing in the papers to dissuade those who believe Oswald had help, or was the tool of Cubans, the CIA, the Mafia, or some combination of the three.

+But the ocean of memos, documents and Teletypes offer tantalizing glimpses of the personality and behavior of Oswald, the FBI at work, the concerns of top government officials in the days after the assassination, and the endless collection of loose ends that have entangled conspiracy theorists ever since.

-Two memos, for instance, underscore the speed with which the FBI and Justice Department appear to have concluded Oswald acted alone.
+Two memos, for instance, underscore the speed with which the FBI and the Justice Department appeared to have concluded that Oswald acted alone.

-Only one day after the assassination, FBI Director J. Edgar Hoover, in his first memo on the case to President Lyndon B. Johnson, appears to have foreclosed the possibility that others assisted Oswald.
-In the five-page memo summarizing Oswald's background and the evidence against him, Hoover uses only singular, never plural, terms to describe the "assailant" and "the person responsible for this assassination."
+Only one day after the assassination, then-FBI Director J. Edgar Hoover, in his first memo on the case to President Lyndon B. Johnson, appears to have foreclosed the possibility that others assisted Oswald.

+In the five-page memo summarizing Oswald's background and the evidence against him, Hoover uses only singular-never plural-terms to describe the "assailant" and "the person responsible for this assassination."

 On Nov.
-25, the day after Oswald was killed, Deputy Attorney General Nicholas deB.
-Katzenbach wrote Bill Moyers, then a top aide to Johnson, urging that the FBI make public "a complete and thorough report" on Oswald as soon as possible to discourage the emergence of conspiracy theories.
+25, 1963, the day after Oswald was killed, Deputy Atty.
+Gen. Nicholas Katzenbach wrote Bill Moyers, then a top aide to Johnson, urging that the FBI make public "a complete and thorough report" on Oswald as soon as possible to discourage the emergence of conspiracy theories.